A vehicle that was being towed was totaled

 How should I handle the insurance in this example?
 I just towed a truck I am buying (not yet registered on my name /non-op) to location parked it and a street racer crashed into it totaling it.
 The insurance is under mothers name only ...what do I do next?

 I'm sorry to hear your car was totaled.
 This is what I would recommend.

 - File a police report.
 Although I do not have all the details, it sounds like this was a hit-and-run situation.
 A police report will be important for step 3.

 - Check your policy to see what coverage your mother has.

-- If you have uninsured motorists property damage coverage, and you filed a police report, you will be able to claim the accident under this coverage.
-If you are able to file it under uninsured motorist, the accident will be reported as a not at fault accident.
-Not at fault accidents will not impact your rate as much as an at fault will and it will only be on your record for up to three years.
-On average, it can increase your rate $49 per 6-month policy period.
+- If you have uninsured motorist property damage coverage, and you filed a police report, you will be able to claim the accident under this coverage.
+If you are able to file it under uninsured motorist, the accident will be reported as a not-at-fault accident.
+Not-at-fault accidents will not impact your rate as much as an at-fault will and it will only be on your record for up to three years.
+On average, it can increase your rate by $34 per 6-month policy period.
 However, that is just an average.

 - If you do not have uninsured motorist coverage but you do have collision coverage, you can have the damages repaired under this coverage.
 If you use your collision coverage to pay for the damages, it will be reported as an at-fault accident.
 At-fault accidents will stay on your record for up to five years and impact the rates more than a not-at-fault accident will.

 - If there is no uninsured motorist coverage or collision coverage, your car will not be repaired.
 Keep in mind most insurance companies require you to report an accident, even if a claim isn't submitted.
 The other issue is who the car is registered.
 If it is your name, you would need to be listed as a driver on the policy otherwise the claim can be denied.